Michael S. Tomczyk

 13th Annual Emerging Technologies Update Day - "Turning Science Fiction Into Science Reality" (Feb.
 2011)

-This sounds remarkably similar to "collegial management" (see below) and applies to quite a few innovation projects and activities that I'm currently involved in.
+Practicing Nemawashi - There is a Japanese term that elegantly describes the convergence of innovation, transformation and collegial management.
+The term Nemawashi is described by Wikipedia as laying the foundation for a proposed change or project by talking to the people involved, including gathering support and feedback.
+Other variations include: "preparing the way for an idea" or "making decisions slowly by consensus.
+This sounds remarkably similar to "collegial management" and applies to quite a few innovation projects and activities that I'm currently involved in.
 The original meaning of this word in Japanese was "digging around the roots of a tree to prepare it for transplant" (Wikipedia).
 The implication is this: Modern innovation is a complex process.
 There are very few if any simple innovations.
 That means, to develop a significant innovation we need to cast a wide net to tap into the best thinking, creativity, ideation, knowledge, expertise and experience -- including both consensus and contrarian inputs -- to grow and transplant the roots of innovation from labs to markets.
-While the Japanese have been criticized by their penchant for moving slowly and insisting on consensus, which can inhibit creativity, the process of thoroughly vetting an idea actually ties in very well with the concept of open innovation, which is the ultimate consensus building exercise.
+While the Japanese have been criticized by their penchant for moving slowly and insisting on consensus, which can inhibit creativity, the process of thoroughly vetting an idea is vital to the concept of open innovation, which is the ultimate consensus-building exercise.
 As long as nemawashi doesn't translate into "inertia"(e.g. debating ideas to death) this is a powerful concept for innovation.

 Some Thoughts on Artificial Intelligence - Back in the 1980s when I was leading product development of the first home computer at Commodore (the VIC-20), I felt that artificial intelligence would require massive increases in computing speed, memory and pattern-matching.
 I still believe this.
 In a speech at the Consumer Electronics Show in 1981 (where I shared the stage with Bill Gates), I predicted that one day we would be able to digitize and manipulate the image of a star like John Wayne and create a new movie or segment, even after his death.
 Imagine my surprise a couple of years ago when the late great "Duke" was digitally incorporated into a beer commercial!
 I can't tell you how amusing that was, since John Wayne was the example I used in 1981!